 However, if you have tons of souvenirs to buy for your friends and family then one of the cheapest ways would be to find a 99cent shop and then purchasing that same art and crafts for just 99 cents (as the name of the shop suggests).

 One of the most important tips to keep in mind when traveling through Italy is that make sure you avoid eating at any high-end or popular restaurant if you are on a tight budget.
 Avoid eating at any place which is near a popular museum or monument as these places will overcharge you for the most basic items.
 You can buy food items from supermarket stores or small bakeries instead which will not only give you food at an affordable and reasonable price but will also taste delicious and more homely.

 Another great way to save some money on the food is by avoiding the bread which they offer you in the starting of the meal.
 A lot of places often serve you bread and dupe you into thinking that it is complimentary but once you have had it and are done with your meal, this bread is then added to your bill.
 So, make sure that you return the bread if you aren’t interested and are looking to save a few bucks.
 You can also stock up on a few snacks and chocolate bars for the day so that you won’t feel the need to eat at an expensive place in an urgency and would have enough energy to go on and wait for a cheaper place to come by.

 These self-experiences have helped me a lot to live Italy differently and local-y.
 I hope this helps to plan your trip better too and enjoy Italy as much as I did!

-Radhika Sharma is from India and has been travelling around for the past two years.
+Radhika Sharma is from India and has been traveling around for the past two years.
 She runs one half of the travel blog and YouTube Channel by the name of Nomllers.
 They both are budget travellers who want to inspire others to leave their comfort zone and experience the unknown.
 You can follow her journeys on Instagram and Facebook.